 Another option is to use this amazing hack that I recently discovered that makes creating super smooth apple sauce a breeze.
 Learn how to use a food mill here.

 Homemade applesauce is good for a week to ten days when stored in the refrigerator.
 It can also be canned or frozen for longer term storage.

 If you choose to freeze your homemade applesauce, then do so in 2 cup measures and label with date and amount.
 This helps when using the applesauce for baking.

-STEP 4: HOT WATER BATH PROCESSING
+STEP 4: WATER BATH CANNING APPLESAUCE

 If you're new to hot water bath canning I highly recommend you read this guide, Quickstart Guide to Water Bath Canning, before you prepare your jars and use your hot water bath.

 Water Bath canning is simple and friendly but their a science to this art that needs to be understood for the health and safety of your family.

 Fill jars using a silicon ladle